 - 1. Please arrive on time.
 If you are more than 20 minutes late without clearing it with me, you will not receive credit for participating in that lab. - 2.
-Please bring your notebook and lab manual to the lab each week and record data in your notebook. - 3.
+Bring your notebook to the lab each week and record data in your notebook. - 3.
 No eating or drinking in the lab. - 4.
 You must take care of lab equipment.
 Notify the professor if something is not working properly or if something breaks during the lab.
 It is your responsibility to properly use the equipment assigned to your seat position.
 Please notify the professor if equipment is not functioning properly. - 5.
-Cell phones are not to be used in the lab.
-This means no texting during the lab unless I give permission. - 6.
+Cell phones are not to be used in the lab, unless I give permission.
+This means no texting during the lab. - 6.
 A laboratory course is a collaborative effort.
 You will often work with your lab group or a lab partner.
 Please be prepared for the lab each week and be fully engaged in the lab experiments.

 Academic Integrity: By taking this course, you agree that all required course work may be subject to submission for textual similarity review to Turnitin, a tool within Blazeview.
-USE OF ARTIFICIAL INTELLIGENCE TO COMPLETE ASSIGNMENTS IS STRICTLY PROHIBITED AND WILL RESULT IN A MINIMUM OF FAILURE OF THE ASSIGNMENT.
-REPEAT OFFENDERS WILL AUTOMATICALLY RECEIVE AN 'F' IN THE COURSE.
-This includes any software that re-writes your work for you (e.g. Grammarly).

-Mid-term, or in-progress grades: The instructor is required to submit in-progress grades prior to mid-term (October 9th, 2024.
+Mid-term, or in-progress grades: The instructor is required to submit in-progress grades prior to mid-term (October 9th, 2024).
 In theory, a mid-term grade is necessary for students to assess how they are doing in class by midterm.
 In this course, students will have feedback on several lab quizzes, lab assignments, and any homework or group assignments.
 Students will be assigned an overall average grade at this point on the normal scale of A-F viewable on Banner.
 Students receiving a grade of "D" or lower should therefore carefully evaluate their option of dropping this course by midterm without academic penalty.
-The deadline for withdrawal is listed in Banner about a week later.
-NOTE: Some significant graded components for this class won't be due until after mid-term grades are submitted.
+The deadline for withdrawal is listed in Banner about a week later. \NOTE: Some significant graded components for this class won't be due until after mid-term grades are submitted.
 Therefore, poor performers will have the ability to improve upon these grades, while high performers are ill-advised to rest upon their laurels.

-LABORATORY SCHEDULE (tentative per professor's discretion)
+LABORATORY SCHEDULE (Tentative per professor's discretion)

 Week Date Topic Topic 1 Aug.
-19-20 Syllabus and Course Introduction 2 Aug.
-26-27 Introduction to the Scientific Method and Primary Scientific Literature (PSL) - MEET IN COMPUTER LAB.
+19-23 Syllabus and Course Introduction 2 Aug.
+26-30 Introduction to the Scientific Method and Primary Scientific Literature (PSL) - MEET IN COMPUTER LAB.
 Bailey Science Center 3018 3 Sept.
-2-3 Labor Day - NO CLASSES 4 Sept.
-9-10 Exercises 2 & 3: Basic Light Microscopy of Living Organisms 5 Sept.
-16-17 Exercise 12: Cell Reproduction: Mitosis, Meiosis and Cytokinesis.
+2-6 Labor Day - NO CLASSES 4 Sept.
+9-13 Exercise 2& 3: Basic Light Microscopy of Living Organisms 5 Sept.
+16-20 Exercise 12: Cell Reproduction: Mitosis, Meiosis and Cytokinesis.
 6 Sept.
-23-24 Exercise 5: Cellular Water Relations (and what is a lab report? write methods) 7 Sept.
-30-Oct.
-1 Exercise 6: Biochemical Spectroscopy (write results) 8 Oct.
-7-8 Exercise 7: Protein Extraction & Quantification from Tissues (write discussion) 9 Oct.
+23-27 Exercise 5: Cellular Water Relations (and what is a lab report? write methods) 7 Oct.
+1-4 Exercise 6: Biochemical Spectroscopy (write results) 8 Oct.
+7- 11 Exercise 7: Protein Extraction & Quantification from Tissues (write discussion) MIDTERM GRADES SUBMITTED (October 9 th ) 9 Oct.
 14-15 Fall Break - NO CLASSES 10 Oct.
-21-22 Exercise 8: Enzymology Lab: Basics of Amylase Enzyme Activity (FULL LAB REPORT ASSIGNED) 11 Oct.
-28-29 Exercise 10: Photosynthesis 12 Nov.
-4-5 DNA Extraction and genetics.
-Submit lab report 1 from enzyme activity lab 13 Nov.
-11-12 Gel Electrophoresis and data analysis.
-PRESENTATIONS ASSIGNED 14 Nov.
-18-19 Exercise 16: Bioinformatics MEET IN COMPUTER LAB.
+21-25 Exercise 8: Enzymology Lab: Basics of Amylase Enzyme Activity (FULL LAB REPORT ASSIGNED) 11 Oct.
+28-Nov.1 Exercise 10: Photosynthesis 12 Nov.
+4-8 DNA Extraction and Genetics Submit lab report 1 from enzyme activity lab 13 Nov.
+11-15 Gel Electrophoresis and Data Analysis PRESENTATIONS ASSIGNED 14 Nov.
+18-22 Exercise 16: Bioinformatics MEET IN COMPUTER LAB.
 Bailey 3018 15 Nov.
-25-26 Thanksgiving Break - NO CLASSES!
+25-29 Thanksgiving Break - NO CLASSES!
 16 Dec.
-2-3 TURN IN Lab notebooks.
+2-6 TURN IN Lab notebooks.
 Class Presentations 17 Dec.
-9-10 NO CLASS - FINALS WEEK
+9-13 NO LABS.
+FINALS WEEK